FRESHORANGE13/FRESHORANGE13.github.io/_posts/2024-10-25-MetaAnalysisPost.md

  ....
  I think the fact that this study was transparent about their work and tried to disclose all the information that they could (whether or not that information actually gave the public anyway to replicate their research or not), was quite admirable.
-For example, me personally, if Chat GPT ever assists my writing, I probably would hide the fact that Chat GPT assisted me, instead of openly disclose it right in the begginig of the works cited section like the authors of this paper did.
-I also think that the topic of the paper was interesting for me.
-However, sometimes, it became very difficult to follow their expiramental design.
-I was not priorly familiar with MR study designs but they wrote their paper as if the person reading it was pretty comfortable with it.
-Even now, I'm honestly still not fully sure what all their data does and whether I interpreted it right.
+For example, me personally, if Chat GPT ever assists my writing, I probably would hide the fact that Chat GPT assisted me, instead of disclosing it right at the begginig of the works cited section like the authors of this paper did.
+I also think that the topic of the paper was interesting for me, which helped me stay engaged and made me enjoy reading the parts of the paper I could almost understand.
+However, it, very often, became very difficult to follow their expiramental design.
+I was not priorly familiar with MR study designs, but they wrote their paper as if the person reading it was pretty comfortable with it.
+Even now, I'm honestly still not fully sure what all their data was used for and whether I interpreted it right.
 If I were gading their paper, I would definetly tell them to work a bit on their communication.
-Also, there were a few grammar typos, so I'm not really sure how those got through the peer reviewing that needed to be completed in order for them to have pblished their paper.
+Also, there were a few grammar typos, so I'm not really sure how those got through the peer reviewing that needed to be completed in order for them to have published their paper.
 Then of course, the fact that I could not access a single one of their databases that I tried to access definetly lowers their score a bit.

  Anyways, this is the end of my Meta Analysis Lab Post.
 Hope you've been having a nice weekend and hope this wasn't too much of a hassle to read (sorry I made it this long).
 See you Monday 😊!!